 Background and Concept

 Aviary is firmly committed to backing Britain with its promise to serve high-quality British produce.
-With London’s increasingly global restaurant scene it is sometimes easy to forget what a wonderful selection of produce the UK’s green and pleasant lands and coastal regions offer.
-Aviary is sourcing from small British livestock farmers using the best of the UK’s heritage breeds and fish is responsibly sourced from south coast day boats and British fishing ports where ever possible.
+With London’s increasingly global restaurant scene, it is sometimes easy to forget what a wonderful selection of produce the UK’s green and pleasant lands and coastal regions offer.
+Aviary is sourced from small British livestock farmers using the best of the UK’s heritage breeds and fish is responsibly sourced from south coast day boats and British fishing ports wherever possible.

 The Menu